cszo/react-spider-web/README.md

 # react-spider-web

-Create React apps with no build configuration.
+Create React apps with no build configuration.X